 GAA's Tweed Princeton Clone

 This amp is based on a Fender 5F2-A Princeton.
-The 5F2-A was an amp from the late 50's.
+The 5F2-A was a guitar amp from the late 50's.
 It was a 5 watt Class A amp with a 5Y3 rectifier, a 12AX7 and a single 6V6.

 Modifications